AdobeDocs/experience-manager-cloud-service.en/help/forms/dynamically-select-a-user-or-group-for-aem-workflow.md

 ---
-title: Dynamically select a user or group for AEM Forms-centric workflow steps
+title: Select a user or group for AEM Forms-centric workflow
 description: Learn how to select a user or group for an [!DNL AEM Forms] workflow at the runtime.
 content-type: troubleshooting
 topic-tags: publish